Political status of Taiwan: Pre-WWII

-Taiwan (excluding Penghu) was first populated by Austronesian people and was partially colonized by the Dutch, who had arrived in 1623.
-The Kingdom of Tungning, lasting from 1661 to 1683, was the first Han Chinese government to rule part of the island of Taiwan.
-From 1683, the Qing Dynasty ruled much of the western plains of the island as a prefecture and in 1875 divided the island into two prefectures, Taiwan and Taipeh.
-In 1885 the island was made into a separate province to speed up development in this region.
-In the aftermath of the First Sino-Japanese War, Taiwan and Penghu were ceded by the Qing Dynasty to Japan in 1895 under the Treaty of Shimonoseki.
-The Republic of China overthrew the Qing dynasty in 1912.
-At the end of World War II, the Republic of China, on behalf of the Allied Powers, accepted the surrender of Japanese troops in Taiwan, putting Taiwan under the control of a Chinese government again after 50 years of Japanese rule.
-The ROC would then claim sovereignty on the basis of the Qing dynasty's administration, Cairo Declaration, Potsdam Declaration, and Japanese Instrument of Surrender, but this became contested by pro-independence groups in subsequent years due to different perceptions of the said documents' legality.
-Upon losing the Chinese civil war in 1949, the ROC government retreated to Taipei and kept control over a few islands along the coast of mainland China and in the South China Sea.
-The People's Republic of China (PRC) was established in mainland China on 1 October 1949, claiming to be the successor to the ROC.
+Taiwan (excluding Penghu) was first populated by Austronesian people.
+Chinese people started settling in southern Taiwan by the late 16th century.
+The island was partially colonized by the Dutch who arrived in 1623.
+The Dutch colony was ousted by the Kingdom of Tungning, which lasted from 1661 to 1683, and was the first ethnic Han government to rule part of the island of Taiwan.
+From 1683, the Qing dynasty ruled much of the western plains of the island as a prefecture and in 1875 divided the island into two prefectures, Taiwan and Taipeh.
+In 1887 the island was made into a separate province to speed up development in this region.
+In the aftermath of the First Sino-Japanese War, Taiwan and Penghu were ceded by the Qing dynasty to Japan in 1895 under the Treaty of Shimonoseki.
+The Qing dynasty fell in 1912, leaving warlords to compete for power and influence in China.
+The country became more unified during the Nanjing decade, and growing calls to push back against Japanese aggression led to the formation of the Second United Front before the Second Sino-Japanese War.